zer0k-z/cs2-movement-issues/readme.md

 - Instant strafe, automatically presses A/D as soon as jump is pressed.

 These are all client frame perfect.
 This is not an issue in CS:GO, as `alias` these inputs were possible and allowed.
 In CS2, due to the block on multi-input binds, these are only accessible to people having certain keyboards, giving them unfair advantage.

+## Slideup nerfs (2025-09-17 update)
+2025-09-17 update "improved timestep-independence of subtick movement acceleration", which changed how acceleration is applied to movement.
+This change has indirectly nerfed surfing up slopes and ledges, as seen [here](https://youtu.be/uYUqn6psSw0).

+Effective speed gain from sliding up is reduced.
+A steeper ramp could probably turn possible surfs to straight up impossible.

+Surfing down seems mostly unaffected, suggesting that this is most likely related to [deadstrafes](#deadstrafing-warning-not-a-csgo-difference).